eymengunay/symfony-test/README.md

 You are now ready for executing your tests.
 For a real-world example you can have a look at [PassbookBundle](https://github.com/eymengunay/PassbookBundle).

 ## License
 This bundle is under the MIT license.
-See the complete license in the bundle:
+See the complete license in:

 ```
-Resources/meta/LICENSE
+./LICENSE
 ```

 ## Reporting an issue or a feature request